Breonna Taylor’s family assails Kentucky attorney general, demands grand jury information

 Cameron, a 34-year-old Black man and a rising Republican star, spoke about the case at length Wednesday when discussing the outcome.
 At one point he choked up while invoking his own mother and described his understanding of how painful the moment was.
 Mallory, meanwhile, condemned Cameron in bluntly personal terms.

-“You were used by the system to harm your own momma, your own Black momma,” Mallory said.
+“You were used by the system to harm your own mama, your own Black mama,” Mallory said.
 “We have no respect for you.
 No respect for your black skin. . . .
 You do not belong to Black people, at all.”

 Taylor’s death spurred months of protests and became a rallying cry across the country, with demonstrators and celebrities calling for the Louisville officers who shot and killed her to face charges.